lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 * Brief instructions for interpreting results
 * Presentation of results

->Item analyses were conducted on the 12 course evaluation items that were selected to represent the Valued-by-the-Student, Traditional Pedagogy, and Socially Responsive Pedagagy subscales.
-To assess the within-scale convergent and discrimninant validity of these three subscales, each item was correlated with its own scale (with the item removed) and with the other course evaluation scales (see Table 1).
+>Item analyses were conducted on the 12 course evaluation items that were selected to represent the Valued-by-the-Student, Traditional Pedagogy, and Socially Responsive Pedagogy subscales.
+To assess the within-scale convergent and discriminant validity of these three subscales, each item was correlated with its own scale (with the item removed) and with the other course evaluation scales (see Table 1).
 For the Valued and Traditional Pedagogy dimensions, items were more highly correlated with their own scale than with the other scale.
 For the SCRPed subscale, two items (multiple perspectives, equitable evaluations) had higher correlations with Traditional Pedagogy than with their hypothesized subscale (Socially Responsive Pedagogy).
 Coefficient alphas were .77, .90, .81, and .92 for the Valued-by-the-Student, Traditional Pedagogy, Socially Responsive, and total-scale scores, respectively.
 We conclude that more work is needed to create distinct and stable subscales.

 ### Explanation to grader